haroonrashid2210/multi-state-react/README.md

 - `multiState`: The current state object.
 - `resetState(value)`: Resets the state to its initial values.
 Optionally, you can provide a custom value to reset the state to.
-- `setMultiState(value, key?)`: Updates the state.
-If the key is provided, it updates a specific property; otherwise, it merges the value into the current state.
+- `setMultiState(value)`: Updates and patch the state with the provided value

 ---